ExaGPT: Example-Based Machine-Generated Text Detection for Human Interpretability: Analysis

+Table~\ref{knn_spans} presents examples of long spans (\textit{n} $=$ 19) with high reliability scores for a target span retrieved by ExaGPT.
+We can see that the retrieved spans are well-balanced between lexical and semantic similarity to the target span.

-In our experiments, we determined the optimal interpolation coefficient $\alpha$ of ExaGPT (as used in Equation \ref{alpha_formulation}), where it exhibits the best detection performance on our validation split.
-To investigate the robustness of ExaGPT against the choice of $\alpha$, we examine the detection performance variation according to the multiple choices of $\alpha$.
+\paragraph{Impact of $\boldsymbol{\alpha}$.} In our experiments, we determine the optimal coefficient $\alpha$ for ExaGPT (as used in Eq.~\ref{alpha_formulation}) based on the best detection performance on the validation split.
+To examine the robustness of ExaGPT to the choice of $\alpha$, we analyze how detection performance varies as $\alpha$ changes.

-Figure \ref{alpha_effect} depicts the relationship between $\alpha$ and the detection performance of ExaGPT across four domains and three generators: $\alpha$ ranges between 0.0 and 1.0 with 0.125 intervals, and we observe that the higher the $\alpha$, the lower the detection performance.
-This implies that taking the reliability score more into account (i.e.,~selecting target spans that are more similar to spans in the datastore) can improve detection performance.
-On the other hand, across four domains, the lowest performance of AUROC and accuracy at 1\% FPR are 98.5\% and 93.4\%, respectively.
-This suggests that the variation of $\alpha$ in ExaGPT does not lead to its substantial performance drop that could greatly affect the performance ranking of detectors.
-We find similar overall trends of the impact of $\alpha$ for other LLMs, including GPT-4 and Dolly-v2 as generators.
-The impact of $\alpha$ on detection performance of ExaGPT in all generators can be found in Appendix \ref{analysis_details}.
+Figure \ref{alpha_effect} depicts the relationship between $\alpha$ and the detection performance of ExaGPT, evaluated on ChatGPT-generated text across four domains. $\alpha$ ranges from 0.0 to 1.0 in increments of 0.125.
+We observe that larger values of $\alpha$ generally lead to lower detection performance.
+This suggests that placing greater weight on the reliability score (i.e., selecting target spans that are more similar to spans in the datastore) improves detection performance.